microeinhundert/radonis/packages/radonis/README.md

 ### Adding tags to the head of the page

-To add tags to the <head> of the page, use the `useHead` hook in your views:
+To modify the <head> of a page, use the `useHead` hook in your views:

 ```tsx
 import { useHead } from '@ioc:Adonis/Addons/Radonis'